 Data security is consistently rated among the highest concerns and priorities of IT management and business leaders alike.
 But we can’t say that technology is always the answer in ensuring that data is securely and safely stored.
 A key challenge is getting alignment across organizations on the classification of data by risk and on how data should be stored and protected.
 That makes security a human issue; the tech is often easy.

 Two thirds of survey respondents report insufficient data security, making data security an essential element of any discussion of efficient data management.
 Technology is a purchasing decision.
-And yes, it can offer a great deal, such as self-encrypting drives; firewalls and antivirus.
+And yes, it can offer a great deal, such as self-encrypting drives; firewalls and antivirus software.

 But educating data users is a different matter.
 Business leaders should remember that the better employees and consumers are educated, the better it is for the business.
 Protecting data should be the responsibility across all levels and functions in an organization.
 It cannot merely be the domain of CISOs, CIOs, IT admins, security, and the legal teams.